Research Talent Hub for Technology Companies Conducting R&D Activities in Hong Kong (RTH-TC)

 For the purpose of the RTH-TC, an R&D activity means

 - an activity in the fields of natural or applied science to extend knowledge;

 - an original and planned investigation carried on with the prospect of gaining new scientific or technical knowledge and understanding; or

 - the application of research findings or other knowledge to a plan or design for producing or introducing new or substantially improved materials, devices, products, processes, systems or services before they are commercially produced or used.

 In general, an R&D activity takes place when a project seeks to achieve an advance in science or technology.
 Any activity which does not directly contribute to achieving this advance in science or technology through the resolution of scientific or technological uncertainty is not an R&D activity.

 - An applicant company can engage up to 4 research talents at any one time.

-- The maximum engagement period for each research talent is 36 months in general.
+- The maximum engagement period for each research talent under the Research Talent Hub is 36 months in general.

-- The maximum monthly allowance is HK$18,000 for research talents with a bachelor degree, HK$21,000 for those with a master degree, and HK$32,000 for those with a doctoral degree.
+- The maximum monthly salary allowance is HK$20,000 for research talents with a bachelor degree, HK$23,000 for those with a master degree, and HK$35,000 for those with a doctoral degree.

 The RTH-TC invites applications for funding all year round.
 Applications should be submitted through the Innovation and Technology Commission Funding Administrative System.
 Please read the "RTH-TC Application Guide" before submitting an application.